Frank Gallagher (Brooklyn): Life

 He attended the public schools and St. Peter's Academy.
 He graduated from St. John's College in 1888, and then became a journalist.
 In 1891, he became a political writer for the Brooklyn Daily Eagle.

 Gallagher was a member of the New York State Assembly (Kings Co., 4th D.) in 1895.

 He was a member of the New York State Senate (3rd D.) from 1896 to 1898, sitting in the 119th, 120th and 121st New York State Legislatures.

 For some years he was the secretary of the Bush Terminal Company of Brooklyn.
-Subsequently he moved to a law firm Dykman, Oeland & Khune also in Brooklyn.
+Subsequently, he moved to a law firm Dykman, Oeland & Khune, which is now known as Cullen and Dykman LLP, also in Brooklyn.

-On January 2, 1913, he was appointed by Mayor William Jay Gaynor as President of the New York City Civil Service Commission after being an Examiner for the Commission for thirteen years.
+On January 2, 1913, he was appointed by Mayor William Jay Gaynor as President of the New York City Civil Service Commission after being an Examiner for the commission for thirteen years.

 He died on June 11, 1932, in the French Hospital in Manhattan, of a "heart attack".